We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 1. Facial steam

-Exposing the skin to steam encourages plugged pores to open up.
+Exposing the skin to steam encourages clogged pores to release trapped dirt and bacteria.

 A person affected by whiteheads can try boiling some water, putting it in a bowl, and then holding the affected area of their body over the bowl.

-In the case of the head and neck area, they can create a steam tent by putting a towel over their head, to concentrate the steam onto their upper body.
+For the head and neck area, they can create a steam tent by putting a towel over their head to concentrate the steam onto their upper body.

 2. Apple cider vinegar

 According to a 2019 study, apple cider vinegar has antibacterial, anti-inflammatory, and antimicrobial properties.
 It also